adamwathan/bootforms/readme.md

 BootForm::text('Field Label', 'field_name')
 ```

+### Customizing Elements

-If you need to customize your form elements in any way (such as adding a default value or placeholder to a text element), simply chain the calls you need to make and they will fall through to the underlying form element:
+If you need to customize your form elements in any way (such as adding a default value or placeholder to a text element), simply chain the calls you need to make and they will fall through to the underlying form element.

+Attributes can be added either via the `attribute` method, or by simply using the attribute name as the method name.

 ```php
 // <div class="form-group">